 Cathedral of St. Paul (Co-Cathedral in the Archdiocese of St. Paul and Minneapolis and National Shrine of the Apostle Paul) in downtown St. Paul, Minnesota.
 Local organist Samuel Backman will return to his hometown to play for the CMAA on Wednesday, June 21st at 7:30 pm at the Cathedral.
 This event is open to the public.

-Colloquium participants will experience the liturgy in the tradition started by Monsignor Schuler and continued by the members of the Twin Cities Catholic Chorale and the St. Agnes Schola Cantorum.
+Colloquium participants will experience the liturgy in the tradition started by Monsignor Schuler and continued by the members of the Twin Cities Catholic Chorale and a CMAA Master Choir.
 Following Mass, participants will enjoy a banquet at St. Agnes Parish in Schuler Hall.

 Wednesday, June 21, 2017: Msgr.
 Andrew R. Wadsworth, Executive Director for the ICEL Secretariat, “The Chant Hymns of the Revised Liturgy of the hours”

 Dom Benedict Maria Andersen, Silverstream Priory, Ireland